Melkepakken/Botanism/README.md

 - Believable extraction from wild plants
 - Data-driven plant profiles
 - Configurable growth and yield behavior
-- Compatibility-friendly structure for future plant mods
+- Compatibility-friendly structure and API for future plant mods

 ## Not planned for Botanism